Q&A – THE ROLE AND IMPACT OF DIET AND EXERCISE IN BREAST CANCER CARE

 Diet and exercise also intersect in the management of treatment side effects.
 For instance, hormonal therapies used in breast cancer treatment can affect bone density and increase the risk of osteoporosis.
 A diet rich in calcium and vitamin D, along with weight-bearing exercises, can help mitigate this risk.
 Additionally, staying hydrated and consuming adequate protein supports muscle repair and recovery, which can be particularly beneficial during periods of treatment-induced weakness or loss of appetite.

-Join us for our next insightful and empowering Q&A on Thursday 14th November from 5-6:30pm (AEDT), focused on the pivotal role of diet and exercise in the care and management of breast cancer.
-This session will explore how diet and exercise can significantly enhance the quality of life for breast cancer patients and survivors.
-Our expert panel will provide evidence-based recommendations and practical tips for integrating these elements into daily routines to support overall health and well-being throughout the cancer journey.
+Our recent Q&A focused on the pivotal role of diet and exercise in the care and management of breast cancer.
+This session explored how diet and exercise can significantly enhance the quality of life for breast cancer patients and survivors.
+Our expert panel also provided evidence-based recommendations and practical tips for integrating these elements into daily routines to support overall health and well-being throughout the cancer journey.

 • Marina Reeves was a guest speaker at Breast Cancer Trials 45th Annual Scientific Meeting in Cairns, and we spoke to her about optimising care for metastatic breast cancer patients via exercise and diet.
 Click here to listen to our podcast episode with her.